You are here

 - whether their incapacity has increased since the rate of pension was assessed or last assessed, or

 - if the veteran is deceased, whether the incapacity contributed to their death.

-The level of incapacity and the level of disability pension a person is entitled to are assessed using the Guide to the Assessment of Rates of Veterans' Pensions (GARP).More ?
+The level of incapacity and the level of Disability Compensation Payment a person is entitled to are assessed using the Guide to the Assessment of Rates of Veterans' Pensions (GARP).More →

 Rejection of a claim for service pension

 A person who has claimed service pension but has had that claim rejected, may be eligible for a pension or benefit from Centrelink.
 Such people should be advised to lodge a claim with Centrelink as soon as possible.